woodser/monero-ts/README.md

 #### Running in Node.js

-Node.js 18 LTS is recommended and requires using the `--no-experimental-fetch` flag.
-Alternatively, Node.js 16 LTS works.
+Node 20 LTS is recommended.
+Alternatively, Node 16 and 18 LTS work using the `--experimental-wasm-threads` flag.

 #### Building a browser application
 1. Bundle your application code for a browser.
 See [xmr-sample-app](https://github.com/woodser/xmr-sample-app) for an example project using webpack.